 Given any graph $G$, we define the multi-affine \emph{vertex matching polynomial} of $G$ as follows.

-Notice that the univariate restriction of $\mu_V(G)$ is the univariate matching polynomial used by Godsil and Heilmann and Lieb, but with terms with inverted degrees.
-So, for instance, Heilmann and Lieb's upper bound on the absolute value of the roots of the matching polynomial would translate to a bound \emph{away} from zero for this ``inverted'' polynomial.
+Notice that the univariate restriction of $\mu_V(G)$ is the univariate matching polynomial used by Godsil and Heilmann-Lieb, but with the degrees inverted.
+So, for instance, Heilmann and Lieb's upper bound on the absolute value of the roots of the matching polynomial would translate to a bound \emph{away} from zero for this inverted polynomial.
 We will discuss this further later.
-We also define the multi-affine \emph{edge matching polynomial} of $G$ as follows.
+We also define the multiaffine \emph{edge matching polynomial} of $G$ as follows.

 We now give the proof of real stability of the vertex matching polynomial, and show its connection to the edge matching polynomial.